AlibabaIncubator/Lero-on-PostgreSQL/README.md

-# Auncel (A Learned Query Optimizer by Ranking Plans)
+# Lero: A Learning-to-Rank Query Optimizer
-Query optimizer (QO) is the core part, as well as the most challenging problem, in DBMS.
+Query optimizer is the core part, as well as the most challenging problem, in DBMS.
-We witness that the relative order (or rank) of plans actually matters to QO.
+We witness that the relative order (or rank) of plans actually matters to optimizer.
 Learning the rough rank scores is much easier than the unique latency value.
-To this end, we design Auncel, a new learned QO system following the rank-based paradigm.
+To this end, we design Lero, a new learned query optimizer system following the rank-based paradigm.
-And this repository is a naive demo of Auncel based on PostgreSQL.
+And this repository is a naive demo of Lero based on PostgreSQL.
 In the future, we will release a development framework that facilitates the integration of machine learning algorithms on the database while avoiding direct modifications to the source code, and then formally do the code refactoring of this project on it.

 ---
 ## Setup